Central Limit Theorem for non-stationary random products of $\SL(2, \R)$ matrices: Proof of the main result

 The induction step is complete. \end{proof}

 To complete the proof of Proposition~\ref{p.boot}, it remains to construct the sequences

 that satisfy the assumptions of Lemma~\ref{l.list}.
-Roughly speaking, the contraction with the factor $\lambda$ effectively allows to bring $\delta_m$ to zero as the additional term $\frac{2K e^{\frac{\rad_m^2}{2}}}{\sqrt{m}}$ tends to zero.
-It suffices to make the radii $\rad_m$ increase extremely slow, so that the exponent $e^{\frac{\rad_m^2}{2}}$ would not break this asymptotic vanishing.
+Roughly speaking, if we were keeping the radii $\rho_m$ constant, the contraction with the factor~$\lambda$ would effectively allow to bring $\delta_m$ to zero as the additional term $\frac{2K e^{\frac{\rad_m^2}{2}}}{m^{\emr{\eps/2}}}$ then also tends to zero.
+It suffices now to make the radii $\rad_m$ increase extremely slowly, so that the exponent $e^{\frac{\rad_m^2}{2}}$ would not break this asymptotic vanishing.